 The church square has a slave monument and museum.

-what a lovely way to end the day than to sit at this rooftop with Aiysha to have a drink and plan our next move.
+what a lovely way to end the day than to sit on this rooftop with Aiysha to have a drink and plan our next move.

 Stay tuned for the rest of my Aiyshas’ adventure!

 I'm an IT Engineer, bloggin at night and a bookworm the remaining time .